Horse racing in Great Britain: 19th century

 Interest in the sport was at a high throughout the 18th and 19th centuries.
 As Whyte's History of the English Turf noted in 1840, "For nearly a century and a half, the "Turf" has formed a favourite amusement of "Kings, Lords and Commons".
 Or as Rice's History reported in 1879, "for some two hundred years the pursuit of Horse-racing has been attractive to more of our countrymen than any other out-door pastime" Other traditional rural sports, including hawking, shooting and hare-hunting, had much diminished by this period, due to enclosure and "gradual refinement of manners" and racing was at its "acme".

 Handicap races, in which horses are assigned weights to carry in proportion to their ability, became popular from the turn of the 19th century onwards.
 The first had been run at Ascot in 1791 and others followed.
 Many have persisted to this day including the Chester Cup (from 1824), Northumberland Plate (1833), Cesarewitch and Cambridgeshire Handicaps at Newmarket (both 1839), Goodwood's Stewards' Cup (1839), the Ebor at York (1843), the City and Suburban Handicap at Epsom (1851) and the traditional opener for the flat racing season, the Lincoln (1853).

 Steeplechasing first became organised by Tom Colman at St Albans in the early 1830s.
 By the end of that decade, the Grand National had been established at Aintree by William Lynn.

 In 1875, Sandown Park became the first racecourse to open a separate members' enclosure.

 By the turn of the 20th century, it was said that "time has only strengthened and confirmed the national passion for the sport."
 Concerns over its moral effects were prevalent though.
 An interest in horse racing and the attendant gambling was described as the "offspring of a passion we should wish to disown", with a warning that "the modern turf is fast becoming the very manor of the worst".

 20th century to date

-In 1947 Hamilton hosted the first evening race meeting in the UK.
+In 1947 Hamilton hosted the first evening race meeting in Great Britain.
 Now Wolverhampton Racecourse holds the most evening meetings, with nearly 50 a year.

 The Jockey Club governed the sport until its governance role was handed to the British Horseracing Board, (formed in June 1993) and while the BHB became responsible for strategic planning, finance, politics, race planning, training and marketing, the Jockey Club continued to regulate the sport.
 In 2006 it formed the Horseracing Regulatory Authority to carry out the regulatory process whilst it focused on owning 13 racecourses and the gallops in Newmarket and Lambourn.
 In July 2007 the HRA merged with the BHB to form the British Horseracing Authority.